 Lobbying and PR

-EDF is playing a key role in pushing for a new generation of nuclear power stations in the UK.
+EDF has played a key role in pushing for a new generation of nuclear power stations in the UK.

 In November 2005, EDF's Chief Executive, Vincent de Rivaz, told a parliamentary committee that new nuclear power stations could be built within ten years if planning and licensing laws were to be relaxed.
 Giving evidence to the House of Commons Environmental Audit Committee, he said that new nuclear power stations should be built to help to reduce carbon dioxide emissions, increase security of supply and lower energy price volatility.